makrai/notes/bruyne21-cross-framework-dutch-emo.md

   * a mapping should be achieved without relying on any categorical annotation
   * correlations too low to directly map VAD predictions to categories through a rule-based approach, as was proven in the results of the pivot method
-* For comparison, we did try to learn a simple mapping using an SVM
+* SVM.
+For comparison, we did try to learn a simple mapping using an SVM
   * similar approach as meta-learn depicted in Figure 3, but now only the VAD predictions are used as input for the SVM classifier
   * Results of this learned mapping are shown in Table 10